randreu28/infrastructure-mastery/README.md

 sudo docker ps --all
 ```

-If you want to really shut down the database (which is the recommended approach), you can run:
+If you want to really shut down the database, you can delete the docker container by running:

 ```bash
 sudo docker rm infra-mastery-database